SceneView/sceneview-android/README.md

 # SceneView is a 3D/AR Android View with ARCore and Google Filament integrated

-## This is the coming next replacement of Sceneform Maintained only accessible to contributors and sponsors for now
+## This is the coming next replacement of Sceneform Maintained only accessible to contributors and sponsors for now here: https://github.com/ThomasGorisse/sceneview-android

 ## Features